mahmoodhamdi/task_manager_app/README.md

 # Task Manager App

 ## Description

 Task Manager App is a Flutter application designed to help users manage their tasks efficiently.
 It includes features for user authentication, task CRUD operations, pagination for fetching tasks, robust state management, local storage using Flutter's capabilities, and comprehensive unit tests.

 ## 🌟 Features Overview

+- [x] 🔄 **CI/CD Setup**
+      Integrated CI/CD pipeline using GitHub Actions and Fastlane for automated builds and deployments.

+- [x] 🎨 **Flavors**
+      Utilizes flavors to manage different environments such as Development and Production.

 - [ ] 🔑 **User Authentication**
       Secure user login using Username and Password.